ieeeWang/DL-open-course-resources/README.md

 ## Use git and GitHub

 **For 1ST time user**
 Configure user information for all local repositories，only needed for 1st time use.
-Sets the name and email you want attached to your commit transactions
+Sets the name and email you want attached to your commit transactions as follows.
 ```
 git config --global user.name "your user name"
 git config --global user.email "your.user.name@example.com"
-$ git config --global color.ui auto # Enables helpful colorization
+git config --global color.ui auto # Enables helpful colorization
 ```

 **Create a new repository**